 Our 36-credit program, taught in a Christian college environment, features four required courses and eight elective classes, so most students find they can add a second major or minor in a different field.
 You will work with a faculty advisor to design a major that specifically fits your career goals.

-Request information about the history major at George Fox University or apply now to begin your education at Oregon's Christian university, ranked as one of the top Christian colleges in the nation by Forbes.
+Request more information about the history major at George Fox University or schedule a visit to begin your education at Oregon's Christian university, ranked as one of the top Christian colleges in the nation by Forbes.

 Like many liberal arts programs, a history major prepares students for a wide variety of career paths.
 Students are taught how to think critically and adapt to an ever-changing world.
 History majors can find jobs in many fields that depend upon their training in data analysis and interpretation, organization of ideas, logical thinking, problem solving, and compelling verbal and written communication.